Hochschild-Kostant-Rosenberg isomorphism for derived Deligne-Mumford stacks: Introduction

 \subsection{Historical context.}

+The Hochschild homology can be defined for any associative algebra $A$, as the derived tensor product of $A$ with itself as an $(A, A)$-bimodule:

-In this article we establish the Hochschild--Konstant--Rosenberg (HKR) equivalence for derived Deligne--Mumford stacks.
-In their seminal 1962 paper \cite{HKR} Hochschild, Konstant and Rosenberg proved that, under suitable assumptions, the Hochschild homology of a smooth commutative algebra $A$ is equivalent to its graded algebra of differential forms.
-Hochschild homology can be defined for any associative algebra $A$, as the derived tensor product of $A$ with itself as an $A$-bimodule
+In their seminal 1962 paper \cite{HKR}, Hochschild, Konstant and Rosenberg proved that, the Hochschild homology of a \emph{smooth commutative} algebra $A$ over a field of characteristic $0$ is equivalent to its graded algebra of differential forms:

-The HKR theorem shows in particular that the algebra of differential forms, a subtle geometric invariant, can be computed in terms of a general construction in homological algebra which makes sense in much more general contexts than geometric ones.
+The HKR theorem shows in particular that the algebra of differential forms, a subtle geometric invariant, can be computed in terms of a general construction in homological algebra which makes sense even outside the commutative world.
 The HKR theorem is, from this perspective, one of the cornerstones of non-commutative geometry.
-In the mid-80s Connes and Tsygan discovered that the de Rham differential can also be recovered purely in terms of homological algebra, as a manifestation of a natural $S^1$-action on $\HH_*(A)$.
+In the mid-1980's, Connes \cite{connes1985non} and Tsygan \cite{tsygan1983homology} discovered that the de Rham differential operator can also be recovered purely in terms of homological algebra, as a manifestation of a natural $S^1$-action on $\HH_*(A)$.
 This finding opened the way to many subsequent developments, showing that essentially the whole calculus of differential forms and polyvector fields can be transported to the non-commutative setting.

 The HKR theorem can be extended to the global geometric case.
-The classical formulation of the equivalence in this setting states that if $X$ is a smooth and proper scheme, its Hochschild homology is equivalent to the hyper-cohomology of differential forms
+In \cite{GellerWeibel-EtaleDescentHH}, the definition of the Hochschild homology is extended to all schemes.
+The classical formulation of the HKR equivalence in this geometric setting, due to Swan \cite[Corollary 2.6]{Swan-HH}, states that if $X$ is a smooth quasi-projective scheme over a field of characteristic zero, its Hochschild homology is equivalent to the hyper-cohomology of differential forms

-The smoothness assumption can be dropped, at the price of working with the exterior powers of the cotangent complex.
-Within derived algebraic geometry, it is possible to reinterpret Hochschild homology in terms of a basic geometric construction, the free loop space.
+The smoothness assumption can be dropped, at the price of working with the derived exterior powers of the cotangent complex, as first shown in the work of André \cite{Andre_Homologie} and Quillen \cite{Quillen_Homology_of_commutative_rings}.
+Within derived algebraic geometry, it is possible to reinterpret Hochschild homology in terms of a basic geometric construction, the \textit{free loop space}.
 If $X$ is a derived stack, its free loop space is the mapping stack

-and the Hochschild homology of $X$ is equivalent to the algebra of functions on $\loopstack X$\ :
+and the Hochschild homology of $X$ is equivalent to the algebra of (derived) functions on $\loopstack X$\ :

 As first observed by Ben--Zvi and Nadler in \cite{BenZvi_Nadler_Loop_spaces_and_connections}, the equivalence \eqref{globalhkr} can be understood as the linearization of a more fundamental equivalence of stacks.
 In characteristic $0$, if $X$ is a scheme there is a canonical equivalence